simple-lemon/arc-02-my_readline/README.md

 # File Line Reader
 This program reads a file line by line and prints each line to the console.
 It uses a custom implementation of the my_readline function.

-# Compilation
-To compile the program, use a C compiler such as gcc:

 # Usage
 The program expects the name of the file to read as a command-line argument.
 Here's an example of how to run it: